benanaktaspusulait/school-registration/README.md

 # Things I could have done/improved if given more time :
 1. More comments in the test code
 2. More test code
+3. Add more test code to check registration controls

 #To run
 2 ways